Court weighs U.S. passport dispute over Jerusalem

 "How can we second-guess the president on that?" asked Judge David S. Tatel, who did the bulk of the questioning for the three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit.

-The attorney for the Zivotofskys, Nathan Lewin, responded that Congress has determined that the State Department policy "makes no sense.
+The attorney for the Zivotofskys, Nathan Lewin, responded that Congress has determined that the State Department policy "makes no sense."
+He noted that although many Jewish and pro-Israel groups filed friend-of-the-court briefs in the case, no Arab or Palestinian group did so.

 There is "no real interest on the other side," Lewin argued.